 Julia Pham is a queer feminist who enjoys using food, mindless television shows, and dominant culture to critically think about the world in which we live.
 When she’s not engaging in social critique, she practices funny accents, gets tattoos, and develops recipes.

 Julian Ramirez is a natural-born Chicagoan who graduated from UIC with a BA in Creative Writing.
 He spends most of his sleepless nights indulging in as much art and media as he possibly can.
 You can read more of his writings on all his creative obsessions at orgasticfutures

-Karin McKie, MFA, is an arts reviewer, features writer, nonfiction essayist, SAG/AFTRA actor, BodyPumper, and ComedySportz Chicago Managing Director, where she is also creating the live lit/improv mash-up “Kill Your Darlings.”
-Listen to Karin’s stories from Chicago Public Radio and follow her on Twitter where her handle is unfortunately apt as @MzzzAnthrope.
+Karin McKie, MFA, is an arts reviewer and features writer, SAG/AFTRA actor, f/activist and curator of the live lit/improv mash-up “Kill Your Darlings.”
+Listen to Karin’s Chicago Public Radio stories and follow her on Twitter where her handle is unfortunately apt as @MzzzAnthrope.

 Kate Scott Daly specializes in music journalism.
 Her body of work includes live documenting over 200 bands, reviewing several albums and concerts, and multiple artist interviews.
 Kate continues to brave the photo pits of major music venues and outdoor festivals throughout the Chicagoland scene.

 Kim Campbell saw the tidy bowl blue of Lake Michigan for the first time while chugging down Lake Shore Drive with a car full of cats and books.
 24 years later, she still misses east coast pizza but considers it a fair trade off for the arts & culture scene in Chicago.
 She writes with equal fervor about theater, circus, dance and food.
 See her tweets at @kimzyn or follow her on Instagram.
 Email her here.